FOR SCHOOL SETTINGS

 Just Go with It!
 Improvisation in the Elementary Music Classroom

 Add another dimension to your classroom music making with the soprano recorder, guiding your students beyond simple drill and into the realm of making art.
 During this session, we will explore a child-developmental approach that can transform recorder playing into an integral part of the music classroom experience, rather than an isolated unit.
 With these performance-ready lessons, notes are introduced individually, in sequence, and in a musical context.
-A FREE Yamaha recorder will be available for every participant!

 Do you wonder how to use the soprano recorder in the classroom to reinforce the Kodály melodic sequence?
 Come learn to give your students a solid foundation of recorder instruction and glean new ideas for engaging children in listening, singing, reading notation, playing percussion instruments, and improvising.
-A FREE Yamaha recorder will be available for every participant.

-Movement may be the greatest tools at your disposal for teaching music concepts to your students.
+Movement may be one of the greatest tools at your disposal for teaching music concepts to your students.
 Come learn ways to improve cognitive function, strengthen memory, increase attention, and enhance social skills through participating in engaging movement activities.

 Come participate in engaging movement activities that immerse children in the music of the masters!
 After a thorough warm-up, participants will be led through six lessons, one for each grade level (K-5).
 The powerful kinesthetic sense is the vehicle used to develop musicality through whole-body movement.
 Even movement-challenged students (and teachers!) can enjoy a “moving experience!”